Vaedrenn/Bulk-AI-Image-Classification-Tool/README.md

 pip install .
 python gui.py
 ```
+- As of 02/28/2024 tensorflow-io does not have a working package for python 3.12
 ## Models
 Models are not included, must be downloaded seperately.
 Currently only supports deepdanbooru